scarlinj/Budget_Tracker/README.md

 ## Installation

-Open this app in https://intense-eyrie-26187.herokuapp.com/
+Open the app in https://intense-eyrie-26187.herokuapp.com/

 You can also install this locally by cloning the repository here.
 Then run the appropriate npm commands:
 - git clone